shailthacker/DevAssignmennt/README.md

 - Copy and paste to the browser and select installed suggested plugins: <br /> ![Image_of_plugin]()

 - Create Admin user and start using jenkins

+## Steps to run on Jenkins
+- Login to Jenkins web UI
+- Go to Manage Jenkins -> Manage Plugin
+- Click on Availabe tab and search Job dsl
+- Install Job dsl plugin